 If you think any of the information I am providing here is wrong, please post a comment and let me know so we can figure it out.

 This document only covers Windows XP 32-bit, Windows Vista, Windows 7, and Windows 8, Windows 8.1, and Windows 10.

 The most useful part of this document is the signature requirements section.

-Pretty much every secure thing you do with a computer, including code and driver signing, uses the RSA cryptosystem invented by Rivest, Shamir, and Adleman in the 1970s.
-I am not going to really explain the mathematics behind it, but I will give you an idea of what RSA lets us do.
-This will help you understand what a digital signature actually is and why it works.
+Pretty much every secure thing you do with a computer, including code and driver signing, uses some form of public key cryptography.
+There are several different public key cryptography systems, including RSA (which is used for Windows code signing) and ECDSA.
+I am not going to really explain the mathematics behind any of these systems, but I will give you an idea of what they let us do.
+This will help you understand what a digital signature actually does.

-The first thing RSA gives us is a way to generate a key pair, which consists of a public key and a private key.
+The first thing that a public key cryptography system gives us is a way to generate a key pair, which consists of a public key and a private key.
 As the names suggest, the private key must be kept secret, but you can give the public key to anyone.

 Anatomy of a signature